-So once you finish your training and start landing clients, you are likely to feast on a steady income from your side gig.
+So once you finish your training and start landing clients, you are likely to feast on a steady income from your side hustle.

 It’s Incredibly Interesting

-Sure, you could probably land a side gig stuffing envelopes, delivering newspapers or dishing up fast food to hungry customers during the wee hours of the night.
+Sure, you could probably land a side gig stuffing envelopes, delivering newspapers or dishing up fast food to hungry customers.

-The thing about working in transcription is that you’re almost always going to be working on interesting projects.
+The thing about working in part-time transcription jobs is that you’re almost always going to be working on interesting projects.

-Working on projects that keep you mentally stimulated will make your side gig much, much more fun and rewarding.
+Working on projects that keep you mentally stimulated will make your side hustle much, much more fun and rewarding.